sw-jung/kibana_notification_center/README.md

 > **NOTE: How can I do if I cannot find version I want?**
 > I'm sorry for that.
 This plugin not all of kibana versions are supported.
 > If you need unsupported version, please test nearest version.
+> In this case, you need to modify the kibana.version field in package.json.
+> **Currently minimum support version is v5.4.3**

 ## Configuration